vjancik/education/C++/README.md

 **DisplayImage (Q1 2014)**

 An image viewer I wrote when I was playing with the OpenCV library.
+It's not compatible with new OpenCV 3.

 **FullScreenConsole (Q4 2012)**

 Long time ago I had the problem of being unable to make my console window go fullscreen on Windows.
 I wrote a script that implemented this.
-I am not sure if it works anymore.
+I am not sure if it works anymore but if it does, it should also print random green characters forever in your terminal (Matrix style).

 **KSP (Q3-4 2012)**

-A few algorithmic problems I solved for a high school programming competition, that serves as a preparation for the programming olympiad.
+A few algorithmic problems I solved for a high school programming competition, that served as a preparation for the programming olympiad.

 **Primes (Q2 2014)**

 A bruteforce implementation of a prime generation algorithm.
 I programmed it as a benchmarking tool.

-**ProgConfAlgo (Q4 2014)**
+**ProgConfAlgo (Q4 2012)**

 A few algorithmic problems I solved at a three day joint math/physics/programming event that served as a preparation for the programming olympiad.

-**ProgOlympiad2013 (Q4 2014)**
+**ProgOlympiad2013 (Q4 2012)**

 This folder contains the problems I solved for the 2013 Programming Olympiad in which I managed to ascend to the national round.

-**SDL (Q3 2014)**
+**SDL (Q3 2013)**

 A few small applications I created when testing out the SDL library.
 I never got to making a full fledged game.